Observationally driven Galactic double white dwarf population for LISA: Estimating the spectral shape of the unresolved foreground signal

-To make predictions of the spectral shape of the unresolved foreground signal for each of the proposed models, we use the iterative scheme presented in~\citet{kar21}.
-This scheme begins with the generation of the signal measured by \textit{LISA}, by computing the wave-forms for each of the simulated catalogue entries and by projecting it on the \textit{LISA} arms for a given duration of the mission.
-In our case is set the duration to the conservative figure of $T_{\rm LISA}=4\,$yr.
-We employ the quasi-monochromatic wave-form described by eight parameters $\{f, \dot{f}, \cal{A}, \iota, \lambda, \beta, \psi, \phi_{\rm 0} \}$ (cf.~Section~\ref{sec:pop}), neglecting external and/or environmental factors that may introduce a modulation of this signal \citep[e.g.][]{bar15,rob18,dan19,kor19}.
+We employ the quasi-monochromatic wave-form described by eight parameters $\{f, \dot{f}, \cal{A}, \iota, \lambda, \beta, \psi, \phi_{\rm 0} \}$ (see Section~\ref{sec:pop}), neglecting external and/or environmental factors that may introduce a modulation of this signal \citep[e.g.][]{bar15,rob18,dan19,kor19}.
 This first step is naturally the most computationally expensive, because each catalogue contains $\sim 10^7$ entries.
 To ease the computational burden of the subsequent step of the analysis, we also compute for each of the wave-forms the optimal SNR in isolation $\rho^\mathrm{iso}_i$.
 The $\rho^\mathrm{iso}_i$ is the SNR of a given source $i$, in the absence of other signals, with respect to the instrumental noise only.
 The SNR of a given source is calculated as

 with $K \in \{A, E \}$ the noise-orthogonal Time Delayed Interferometry (TDI) variables~\citep{tdi,aet}, and $\left( \cdot | \cdot \right)$ denotes the noise weighted inner product expressed for two time series $a$ and $b$, as